ibm-cloud-docs/databases-for-postgresql/ts-performance-troubleshooting.md

 * Optimize slow queries

     * Run EXPLAIN (ANALYZE, BUFFERS) on slow queries.
-This shows how the database runs the query and where it is slow
+This shows how the database runs the query and where it is slow.
+For example:

     ```sh
     EXPLAIN (ANALYZE, BUFFERS)